 I cannot say it enough.
 After a long school day, our children must come home and play.
 Let’s remind our big kids that what they touch can quickly become more creative and involve movement.

 We must remind our elementary children that they can learn through play and that home is safe to explore new ideas.
-Kindergarten is the new first grade, and don’t get me started what first looks like.
-However, from all our research, we know that play is the most powerful way to grasp a new idea or extend an existing one.
-So, we must offer downtime for unstructured play at home.
+Kindergarten is the new first grade, and it don’t get me started on what first looks like.

 Related: Want to inspire more play at home?
 These BIG KID activity cards are great!

 Remember that putting ages on toys can sometimes put us in a box.
 Good toys for six-year-olds allow them to feel comfortable connecting to prior knowledge and encourage curiosity.
-A good toy for any age matches their love of play.
-This may mean the arts, outdoor play, loose parts, pretend play, or rough and tumble play.

 You know your child best.
 If they are ready for it, go for it!

-Toys are important because they:
+Toys are essential because they:

 - Allow a child to create.